 On top of that, putting money into repairing your vehicle won’t increase its value significantly.
 You’ll just be cutting into the profits you take away from the sale to CarMax.

-Will CarMax Pick Up My Car?
+Will CarMax Pick Up Your Car?

 If you want your vehicle to be picked up from your house, you’re better off choosing a different service — according to CarMax’s FAQs, they do not currently offer pick up service.